Build A Multi-Node K3s Cluster#

 3. Build The Cluster#

-cd deploy/ansible
+cd /path/to/aup-learning-cloud/deploy/ansible

-# Base OS / package preparation
+# Base OS and package preparation

 sudo ansible-playbook playbooks/pb-base.yml

-# Deploy K3s cluster
+# Deploy the K3s cluster

 sudo ansible-playbook playbooks/pb-k3s-site.yml

-# Install ROCm on accelerator nodes
+# Install host ROCm support on accelerator nodes

 sudo ansible-playbook playbooks/pb-rocm.yml